Greginkansas/-openhab-openhab1wiki/Amazon-DynamoDB-Persistence.md

 This service allows you to persist state updates using the Amazon DynamoDB database.
 Also query functionality is fully supported.
 Users are recommended to familiarize with AWS [Pricing](#Pricing) before using this plugin.

-This plugin was first introduced introduced in openHAB 1.9.0.
+This plugin was first introduced in openHAB 1.9.0.

 ## Features